 For more information please consult the standing orders.

-The Agriculture Section of the ISSA has provided in-depth analysis of a great variety of aspects of occupational safety and health in agriculture, especially with regards to hazards connected with the use of agricultural machinery and equipment, as well as hazards arising in connection with dangerous work substances.
+The Section on Prevention in Agriculture has provided in-depth analysis of a great variety of aspects of occupational safety and health in agriculture, especially with regards to hazards connected with the use of agricultural machinery and equipment, as well as hazards arising in connection with dangerous work substances.
 It promotes a safer behaviour and has published concrete recommendations for the prevention of accidents at work, occupational diseases and work-related health hazards.

 The Section organizes International colloquiums, meetings and round-table conferences at regular intervals.